Vungle/iOS-SDK/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 8.0 and above, including iOS 11, both 32bit and 64bit apps.

-Our newest iOS SDK (5.3.2) was released on December 15th, 2017.
+Our newest iOS SDK (5.4.0) was released on March 13th, 2018.
 Please ensure you are using Xcode 8 or 9 to ensure smooth integration.

 ## Release Notes
+### 5.4.0
+* Fixed crashes on iOS 7
+* Fixed crashes around Flex View layout logic
+* Improved Flex View and Flex Feed stability
+* Resolved duplicate symbol error on zipOpen4

 ### 5.3.2
 * Sleep code to be enforced at placement level
 * Ordinal data reporting